- Education and Science»

 - History & Archaeology

 The Interwar (1919-1939) is a tragic period in history.
-There are few other times which are defined in even name not by themselves, but rather by the events that surrounded them, as if the tide of history was so sweeping that even in name it was left powerless before it.
 The First World War and the Second lie like nightmares, poised over the epoch- not only in our memories, but in the life of the people who lived through this epoch, scarred by the tragedy of the Great World War, which had for nations like France left almost nobody untouched by the loss of somebody, be it a father, brother, son.
+Before it even the name of the epoch lies powerless : it is defined by the wars which surround it, not by any event of itself, its very title a tragic witness to the sweeping waves of history which crushed beneath it the hopes of peace with another war.
 If the beginning of the Second World War would be marked by a phony war, perhaps the armistice between it and the Great War was a phony peace, haunted by the terror of another war, this time one which would end civilization in a final cataclysmic conflict, as books like The Shape of Things to Come and its attendant movie Things to Come represented the terror of annihilation from the air being translated from the theories of aviation theorists to the general public.
 The past full of death, and the future of fear of the same.
 It would be as the French Marshal Ferdinand Foch said at the signing of the Treaty of Versailles "This is not a peace.
 It is an armistice for twenty years".

 And yet, partially this is our own view, we who gaze backwards upon history, seeing with our clear vision that which was obscure and unknown to those who had not yet passed them along the march of time.
 To us, the Great War is the First World War; to those who lived through it, an alternate name was the War to End All Wars.
 After living through such horror and death, perhaps the survivors can be forgiven for the hubris in naming it such.
 To them, it must truly have seemed inconceivable that barely two decades later, once again humanity would choose to play its most terrible of games.
 There is more to the 1920s than simply the gloomy anticipation of another war to come; there were also the desperate attempt to avoid it, fueled with the conviction that civilization could not survive a second inferno.